jundalisay/superb/content/en/research/george/progress-poverty/chapter-1.md

 It is true that rates may be high during commercial panics.
 However, this is not properly called a high rate of interest.
 Rather, it is a rate of insurance against risk.

-The present depression of 1879 has seen
+The present depression of 1879 has seen:
 - unemployment and lower wages
 - the accumulation of unused capital in all the great cities, with nominal interest on safe investments.